 Nandina Firepower Shrubs for Sale Online

 Firepower Nandina is much smaller than most nandinas and much brighter.
-Firepower Nandina is the perfect plant to be used in Asian-inspired gardens or for dull shade gardens in need of a burst of color.
+Firepower Nandina is the perfect plant to be used in Asian-inspired gardens or for dull shade gardens that need a burst of color.
 Plant Firepower Nandina as a single specimen in smaller gardens and courtyards, where its color will provide a focal point or accent.
-Plant in mass for a dominant presence in larger landscapes.
+Plant in mass for a dominant presence in large landscapes.
 Ideal plant for spas in small urban backyard gardens.
-Can also be used as a bright centerpiece in containers.
+It can also be used as a bright centerpiece in containers.

 |Mature Height:||2 to 2.5 feet|